litestar-org/litestar/docs/usage/contrib/htmx.rst

         ...
         return PushUrl(content="Success!", push_url="/about")

-Use :class:`ReplaceUrl <starlite.contrib.htmx.response.ReplaceUrl>` to carry a response and replace the url in the browser's ``location`` bar.
+Use :class:`ReplaceUrl <litestar.contrib.htmx.response.ReplaceUrl>` to carry a response and replace the url in the browser's ``location`` bar.
 - Note: If the value to ``replace_url`` is set to ``False`` it will prevent it updating the browser location bar.

 .. code-block:: python